-The Company adopted ASU 2014-09, Revenue from Contracts with Customers (Topic 606) and its related amendments (collectively known as "ASC 606") on January 1, 2018 using the modified retrospective method.
-The reported results for 2018 reflect the application of ASC 606 guidance while the reported results for 2017 and 2016 were prepared under the guidance of ASC 605, Revenue Recognition ("ASC 605" or "legacy GAAP").
-The adoption of ASC 606 represents a change in accounting principle that will more closely align revenue recognition with the delivery of the Company's goods and services and will provide financial statement readers with enhanced disclosures.
+The Company adopted Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606) and its related amendments (collectively known as Accounting Standard Codification ("ASC") 606 "ASC 606") on January 1, 2018 using the modified retrospective method.
+The reported results for 2019 and 2018 reflect the application of ASC 606 guidance while the reported results for 2017 were prepared under the guidance of ASC 605, Revenue Recognition ("ASC 605") or "legacy GAAP").
+The adoption of ASC 606 represented a change in accounting principle that more closely aligns revenue recognition with the delivery of the Company's goods and services and provides financial statement readers with enhanced disclosures.